 The unit may be equipped with a factory-installed or accessory (field-installed) economizer system.
 Three types are available: two with a logic control system (EconomizerONE and EconoMi\$er X) and one without a control system (EconoMi\$er 2).
-See Fig. 58 for component locations.
+See Fig. 60 for component locations on each type.

 Economizers use direct-drive damper actuators.